HatimChergui/mfoxh/README.md

 Changes
 -------
-Fast code using parallel multi-thread computation using OpenMP.
+Fast code using OpenMP-based parallel multi-thread computation.

 Developed by
 -------------